PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/Tips.md

 ### [Solved] adb install "Failure INSTALL_FAILED_UPDATE_INCOMPATIBLE: Package com.uusafe.portal signatures do not match previously installed version;"
 Uninstall the original app completely and try again.

+### [Solved] DDMS monitor.exe start error on windows
+DDMS only supports JDK8.
+You should copy the `jre` folder of JDK into the path monitor.exe locates.
+It's noticeable that `jenv` can not work out this problem.

+### [Solved] DDMS fails to show procession names on windows
+All procession names are `?` in DDMS.
+You should set the system property `ro.debuggable` to 1, ensure the emulator is rooted, and restart DDMS.